 The next morning (Wednesday), we departed Gillette after the usual morning breakfast at Micky-D’s.
 In about two hours we had crossed into South Dakota and reached Sturgis.
-Chris was not familiar with the annual Harley Davidson rally that Sturgis is known for, so I told her what I knew, then she looked it up online.
+Lauren was not familiar with the annual Harley Davidson rally that Sturgis is known for, so I told her what I knew, then she looked it up online.
 We found out that the rally was in its 74th year – quite the record!
 Luckily we were passing through one week before the rally officially started, so our travels were not impacted.
 We did see a plentiful number of motorcycles, as evidently some riders were coming to town early.
 We wondered if perhaps the rally was the reason for the unavailability of hotel rooms in Gillette, but had no way to tell for sure.

 Anyone with even the slightest amount of empathy for animal rights cannot help but be appalled and disgusted by the near extermination that took place in the 1800’s.
 We learned that the US government purposely encouraged and facilitated the extermination of the buffalo as a deliberate strategy to weaken the position of the free-roaming plains Indians.
-We heartily endorse this museum for anyone visiting Cedar Rapids.
-Chris left there with a stuffed buffalo souvenir, which ended up playing a prominent role in our remainder-of-the-day travels.
+We heartily endorse this museum for anyone visiting Cedar Rapids. lauren left there with a stuffed buffalo souvenir, which ended up playing a prominent role in our remainder-of-the-day travels.

 The next stop was Wall, SD and the world-famous Wall Drug Store.
-I was telling Chris that I remembered in 1971 that the road was thick with signs announcing the approach to Wall Drug.
+I was telling Lauren that I remembered in 1971 that the road was thick with signs announcing the approach to Wall Drug.
 And sure enough, just as I finished telling her, we spotted the first of hundreds of signs.
 We learned that Wall Drug is now about a $10 million family business that does a good job of snagging a substantial amount of the passing I-90 traffic.
 The store got its start during the Depression era when the wife of the couple that owned the drugstore had the inspiration to place signs along the road offering travelers free ice-water.
 That simple marketing inspiration saved their business and the rest is history, as they say.

 From Wall, we headed south through the Badlands National Park along highway 240 in the search of buffalo!
 At the park entrance we asked the ticket-taker for tips on spotting buffalo.
 Much to our disappointment, she said she had not received any reports of buffalo sightings that day.
 Nevertheless, we set off optimistically fully expecting that we would be the first to spot some.
 I am sad to report that after a couple of hours of slow driving through the Badlands, including on paved and non-paved roads, our truck and trailer did not scare up any buffalo.
-We did have a lot of fun, though, staging Chris’s stuffed buffalo and snapping pictures to text to our “followers”.
+We did have a lot of fun, though, staging Lauren’s stuffed buffalo and snapping pictures to text to our “followers”.
 I am sure that some of them were convinced that we were up close and personal with real buffalo.

 We decided to push on a little further and we targeted Oacoma, SD for our next stop.
 You have probably never heard of Oacoma and you probably will never remember it, even if you drive through it.
 There is a Quality Inn there that we stayed at and one restaurant – Al’s Oasis.
 We had crossed into the Central Time Zone in mid-South Dakota, so we “lost” another hour and didn’t get checked into the hotel until about 8:00 PM.
-After a celebratory glass of wine, Chris and I ambled over to Al’s Oasis about 9:00 PM to find them on the verge of closing.
+After a celebratory glass of wine, Lauren and I ambled over to Al’s Oasis about 9:00 PM to find them on the verge of closing.
 Luckily they served us a couple of hearty mid-western meals and we closed the place down about 10:00 PM.

 Day 5: Oacoma, SD to Minneapolis, MN

 As we still had about 400 miles of driving, we hit the road early (for us) about 8:00 AM in search of the nearest McDonald’s.
 Luckily we found one right across the Missouri River in Chamberlain, SD, so we were off to a good start.
-Chris and I had noticed that our two mapping apps were sometimes yielding substantially different best-route suggestions and drive times.
+Lauren and I had noticed that our two mapping apps were sometimes yielding substantially different best-route suggestions and drive times.
 For the final run into Minneapolis, one app suggested a northeasterly course along state highways, while the other suggested doing the two sides of a right triangle route by staying on the interstates.
 We elected the latter and aimed eastward to the town of Albert Lee, MN, where the junction with I-35 was located.
 We stopped for our last meal on the road at Albert Lee and ate in a Mexican restaurant.
 As the server was clearly of Hispanic origin and spoke with a noticeable accent, I launched into Spanish with him.
 He brightened considerably and we had a pleasant exchange.

 As we approached Minneapolis, we decided that the best course of action was to stop at a U-Haul facility to drop the trailer off, so that maneuvering and unloading the truck at the condo would be facilitated.
 It turned out that the U-Haul facility where we needed to leave the trailer was an easy off-and-on the I-35.
-After dropping off the trailer, we arrived in rush-hour traffic at Chris’s new home just slightly past 3:00 PM.
+After dropping off the trailer, we arrived in rush-hour traffic at Lauren’s new home just slightly past 3:00 PM.
 Mission accomplished!